ndlopez/ndlopez.github.io/README.md

 [Live Demo](https://ndlopez.github.io)

-Display on Web weather conditions and famous quotes scrapped from goodreads.com
+As a way to show some of the [projects](https://ndlopez.github.io/pages/projects.html) I've been working on and worked on, these small site acts as my digital [resume](https://ndlopez.github.io/pages/resume.html).

+On a single page I also summarize some of the research I worked on and current [research](https://ndlopez.github.io/pages/research.html) interests.

+## Available tools

-Weather data are updated daily.
+- Weather data (updated daily)

-Some links are still broken, sorry about that.
+- Password Generator (namely LazyPass)

+- To do/doing list

+- Current month calendar

+## Used libraries and assets

-Some of the SVGs are from [here](https://github.com/danklammer/bytesize-icons)
+- Some of the SVGs are from [here](https://github.com/danklammer/bytesize-icons)

-To plot weather data I used the D3JS library.
+- Weather data are plot using D3JS library.

+## Running Environment

+Browser: Firefox, obviously.

+Editor: VIM and Codium

+Debian Buster, Sony Vaio J21

+--

 ## Wrangling CSV data in VIM